-Everyone deserves to feel welcomed, safe, and seen in sex education.
-How do we, as educators and allies, create this kind of space, both physically and metaphorically?
+Everyone deserves to feel welcomed, safe and seen.
+How do we as educators, parents and allies, create spaces, both physically and metaphorically, where gender expansive youth are embraced?
 We know that comprehensive, inclusive, shame-free sex education is a powerful tool in increasing sexual and reproductive health outcomes.
-Unfortunately, we also know that traditional sex education has been far from inclusive, and even potentially traumatic, for many gender expansive youth.
-It is our responsibility, as providers and youth allies, to talk about sex and sexuality in ways that promote empowerment and resilience for young people and avoid perpetuating shame, stigma, and inequality.
+Unfortunately, we know that traditional sex education has been far from inclusive, and even potentially traumatic, for many LGBTQ youth.
+It is our responsibility, as providers, parents and youth allies, to talk about sex and sexuality in ways that promote empowerment and resilience for young people and avoid perpetuating shame, stigma, and inequality.
 In this webinar, we will ground our understanding of gender, identify ways to provide radically inclusive sex education, and practice ways to change language to promote accuracy, understandability, and inclusivity.
 (1.5 CHES/MCHES credits)

 Pornography in some form has been around for as long as human expression, but plays a new role thanks to the advance of technology.
 Today, porn is just a click away for most youth, however, many young people are not given the information and tools they need to understand the sexually explicit media around them.
 Join us to learn how can we as educators/caregivers can address porn in a shame free and non-stigmatizing way.
 In this workshop participants will explore their personal values about pornography and how these values impact their ability to have open and honest conversations with young people about porn and sexual health.
 We will discuss porn literacy and strategies for providing youth with the tools they need to critically assess and understand the sexually explicit media in their lives.
 Participants will leave the webinar with an increase in confidence and tools for talking to youth about porn.
 (1.5 CHES/MCHES credits)